 IoT@School is a framework designed to bring the Internet of Things (IoT) concept into the classroom through small and big environmental data collection, sharing and collaboration.
 This consists of two key components; devices for data collection and the exploratory for data visualisation and data sharing.

-What is the Internet of Things?
+What is "The Internet of Things"?

-That data is then uploaded to the IoT@School Exploratory and can then be visualised and shared with other schools around the world and analysed as part of a much wider data set, turning an experiment contrived solely for learning purposes into a chance to explore live data in the real world.
+That data is then uploaded to the IoT@School Exploratory and can be visualised and shared with other schools around the world.
+The data can also be analysed as part of a much wider data set, turning an experiment contrived solely for learning purposes into a chance to explore live data in the real world.

 We have produced IoT learning resources and activities to take advantage of.
 Take a look at the exciting ways to use IoT@School in the classroom by visiting the ScienceScope Exploratory website.

 We would love to keep you up to date with all of our latest news, offers and new products.